rossrobino/robino/packages/html/README.md

 Inject tags into an HTML string.

-Injector creates a stream of responses based on the order of injections within the initial HTML provided.
+Injector creates a `Response` stream based on the order of injections within the initial HTML provided.

 ### Basic